tliron/puccini/documentation/floria.md

 Note that Floria offers no intrinsic handling of class inheritance.
 For this reason, each Floria entity (vertex templates, edge templates, properties) will be associated with not only the class representing its nominal TOSCA type, but also all the classes representing the type's ancestors.
 For example, if a node is of type "VirtualMachine", which inherits from "Compute", that node will be associated with *both* the "VirtualMachine" *and* the "Compute" classes.

 This allows for efficient indexing.
 Selecting the "Compute" class will include all vertexes that are also of type "VirtualMachine".
-Because each class association is a simple ID, storage is also efficient.
+Because each class association is a simple ID, this is an efficient mechanism.

 Service Template, Node Templates, and Capabilities
 --------------------------------------------------